 TechnixUpdate.com has suggested to us, two more ways, in which it can be done.

 It has a very easy and simple to use interface which will allow you to select a file or application shortcut and define an alias or friendly name with which you can run the application from the Run prompt.

-Open you System Drive and create a folder, named say, E:\myrun.
+Open your System Drive and create a folder, named say, E:\myrun.

-Now right click on Computer folder and open its Properties.
+Now right click on This PC folder and open its Properties.

 Select Advanced System Protection and click on Environment Variables.
 In the lower half, double click on the ‘Path‘ System Variable.